john-hen/KDE-diffusion/docs/implementation.md

 ﻿Implementation
 --------------

-This Python implementation was developed based on the existing Matlab implementation for [1d][1] and [2d][2], which was used as the primary reference (albeit possibly in earlier versions previously stored at the same locations), and the [original paper][3] as a
+This Python library was developed based on the existing Matlab implementation for [1d][1] and [2d][2], which was used as the primary reference (albeit possibly in earlier versions previously stored at the same locations), and the [original paper][3] as a